-The Department of Neurology at the University of North Carolina School of Medicine and UNC Hospitals offers training programs in adult and child neurology.
+The Department of Neurology at the University of North Carolina School of Medicine and UNC Hospitals offer training programs in.
 Both programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME) and approved by the American Board of Psychiatry and Neurology (ABPN) for board eligibility in neurology or in neurology with special competence in child neurology.

 The neurology residency programs are designed to provide residents with a broad-based training in clinical neurology in preparation for careers in either academic neurology or clinical practice.

 During the three (advanced child) or four (categorical adult) years of neurology residency training, the neurology resident has extensive exposure to clinical neurology.
 Residents progressively obtain greater independence and autonomy as they gain more experience in managing patients with a variety of neurologic problems.

 The faculty and staff are committed to facilitating resident education and training, and maintaining a collegial and nurturing environment conducive for learning.
 This is accomplished through a strong faculty presence in all aspects of resident training.

 - All patients seen by the resident are presented and discussed with an attending physician.

 - Daily rounds on the inpatient services include both bedside and didactic teaching.